 Characteristics: It is a modern shopping centre with tight security.
 The possibility of vandalism and bad occurrence is very low.
 The shops are arranged conveniently and the shopping centre offers a good shopping environment.

-How I go there: I usually go there in my personal car/ I go there in public bus and it takes only 2 minutes to reach there.
+How I go there: I usually go there in my personal car/ I go there by public bus and it takes only 2 minutes to reach there.

 1. Describe a place where you often go.